Contact Us for a Free Consultation (213) 542-0979

 Punishment for Possession of a Sword Cane

-As far as punishment goes, depending on your criminal record and the circumstances of you possessing the sword cane, that's likely going to dictate how the prosecutors deal with the case.
+As far as punishment goes, depending on your criminal record and the circumstances of your possession of the sword cane, the prosecutors are likely to dictate how they deal with the case.

-They can give you probation and anywhere from zero to 365 days in the county jail, or if it's a serious enough case and your record is serious enough, they can attempt to send you to prison for up to three years.
+They can give you probation and anywhere from zero to 365 days in the county jail, or if the case is serious enough and your record is serious enough, they can attempt to send you to prison for up to three years.

-So, the bottom line is there is a lot of exposure as far as time and custody goes.
-Of course, there are other punishments that can be doled out for possession of a sword cane.
+The bottom line is that there is a lot of exposure as far as time and custody go.
+Of course, there are other punishments that can be doled out for possessing a sword cane.

-It could be community service, Cal Trans, community labor, fines, all sorts of different classes that a person could be ordered to do.
-They could be never to possess or own any type of a weapon for the rest of their life depending on what the conviction.
+Depending on the conviction, a person could be ordered to do community service, Cal Trans, community labor, fines, or all sorts of different classes.
+They could also be forbidden to possess or own any type of weapon for the rest of their lives.

-If it's for a felony, certainly during the probationary period a person who possessed a sword cane and was convicted, would not be able to own, use or possess any weapons.
+If it's a felony, certainly during the probationary period, a person who possessed a sword cane and was convicted would not be able to own, use, or possess any weapons.

 Defenses To Possession Of A Sword Cane